 Google Team Drives

-Overview Google Team Drives is a new features in Google's G Suite offering shared space in Google Drive where teams can create, store, search, collaborate on and have access to all their team-owned files.
-The difference between a Team Drive and My Drive is that all data (files, folders, spreadsheets, forms and presentations) are owned by the team and not an individual.
+Google Team Drives are a new feature in Google's G Suite.
+It offers shared space in Google Drive where teams can create, store, search, collaborate on, and have access to all their team-owned files.
+The difference between a Team Drive and My Drive is that all data (files, folders, spreadsheets, forms, and presentations) are owned by the team and not an individual.
 Request a Google Team Drive

 What can be migrated to Team Drives?
 Important: You must have at least Edit access in the destination team drive.
 Files of which you are Owner.
 Several files at once by multi-selecting.
 Folders from another Team Drive in which you have at least Edit access.
 Request a Google Team Drive